ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 You can upgrade to a new version by [restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup) from the _Backups and restore_ page of your deployment on the {{site.data.keyword.cloud_notm}} console.
 Click **Restore backup** on a backup to open a page in a new tab where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore backup** to start the provision and restore process.

+The `expiration for starting upgrade` allows you to configure a 'timeout' period that the upgrade job must start within before it is automatically cancelled.
+In addition, test the upgrade in staging upfront to ensure that the upgrade completes within your desired time window.
+If, for example, you want to complete the upgrade within 1 hour, and you tested the upgrade and know that it takes 50 minutes, then your upgrade job must start within 10 minutes of you confirming that you want to upgrade.
+Therefore, set the expiration to 10 minutes, so that if it doesn't start within that time, it won't overrun your window.

 ### Upgrading through the CLI
 {: #upgrading-cli}
 {: cli}